Wolfgang Laib: Life and work

-In 2006, he finally decided to have a studio in a small village in the hills near Madurai in South India.
-Spending there at least two months yearly, he creates a whole body of new works with black granite, white ashes among some other materials.
-He made a proposal of a huge Brahmanda – 20 m long – on Pulimalai, a bare granite hill – nearby Madurai.
+In 2006, he established a studio in a small village in the hills near Madurai in South India.
+He spends at least two months there yearly, and it was while there that he created a body of new works with black granite, white ashes, and other materials.
+He made a proposal for a huge Brahmanda – 20 m long – on Pulimalai, a bare granite hill – in nearby Madurai.

-In 2010, Carolyn and Wolfgang purchased a small space in Manhattan to function as a sharing place of their life and works in this world crossroads, forging new relations within the art world in the US.
+In 2010, Carolyn and Wolfgang purchased a small live/work space in Manhattan.